 Set up is quite simple, but they kind of force you to register your unit with Roku upon setup and that can take additional time during setup.
 Also, they require you to input a credit card to register your account.

 You are now set up to purchase pay per view and apps should you decide to pay for any of these additional services.
 This can be annoying to some, but you only have to do it once.
 After that navigating is quite fast.

 After you have done the initial setup you can now download some apps and streaming providers.
 The Roku Stick has available an incredible amount of Apps, Games, Movie and TV services from all around the world, that is more comprehensive than most competitors.

 Roku Home Screen

-What is nice about the Roku is the on screen menu is completely customizable.
+What is nice about the Roku is the on-screen menu is completely customizable.
 You can download the apps you like and delete the ones you don’t want.
-A real nice feature, unlike cable TV, where you have to search through hundreds of channels you don’t have available to find a program.
+A really nice feature, unlike cable TV, where you have to search through hundreds of channels you don’t have available to find a program.